codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to work in a shoe recycling shop.
-It was sole destroying.
+I heard there was a new store called Moderation.
+They have everything there

 ## Home Server Up-Time